coverclock/com-diag-codex/README.md

     cmake -DBUILD_SHARED_LIBS=1 -DBORINGSSL_SHARED_LIBRARY=1 -DBORING_IMPLEMENTATION=1 ..
     make

-If you want to build OpenSSL 1.1.1, which is the current version from the OpenSSL project, use the commands below.
+If you want to build OpenSSL 1.1.1, use the commands below.

     cd
     mkdir -p src